rero/rero-ils/INSTALL.rst

 ..........................

 1. ``cd`` to the sources, ie ``<local_dir.>/src/<module>/<module>``
-#. check your in the master branch
+#. check you're in the master branch
 #. check that your master branch is up to date: ``git fetch origin``, or ``git reset --hard origin/master`` **Changes will be lost**
 #. ``git checkout <your-dev-branch>`` to get into your dev branch
 #. ``git rebase master`` to update you dev branch